andrew/ultimate-awesome/README.md

 - [awesome-jupyter-widgets](https://github.com/nicole-brewer/awesome-jupyter-widgets) - A curated list of awesome Jupyter widget packages and projects.
 - [awesome-andrewid](https://github.com/nshutijean/awesome-andrewid) - 📃 A curated list of all possible resources (tools, tutorials, platforms, etc) an andrew email can get you.
 - [awesome-hotwire](https://github.com/omarluq/awesome-hotwire) - ⚡ A curated list of awesome Hotwire resources.
-- [awesome-tdd](https://github.com/omergulen/awesome-tdd) - A collection of awesome things regarding the test-driven development ecosystem.
-A curated list of courses, tutorials, libraries, tips and tricks, books, videos, and awesome resources about TDD.
 - [awesome-openharmony](https://github.com/originjs/awesome-openharmony) - 🎉 A curated list of awesome things related to OpenHarmony.
 - [awesome-eletronica-pt](https://github.com/Pakequis/awesome-eletronica-pt) - Awesome Eletrônica em Português.
 - [awesome-rainmana](https://github.com/rainmana/awesome-rainmana) - This is a curated list of my GitHub stars but converted into an Awesome List!
 Updated automagically ever 12 hours! :D.